lightfeed/browser-agent/README.md

 const page = await agent.newPage();
 await page.goto("https://news.ycombinator.com/");

-// Let the LLM drive the page to complete a task. await page.ai("Click the 'new' link to go to the newest stories page");
+// Navigation: let the LLM drive the page to the state you want.
+//             Recordable, replayable, free on replay. await page.ai("Click the 'new' link to go to the newest stories page");

+// Content: extract typed data from whatever is on screen right now.
-// Or extract structured data using a Zod schema. const { posts } = await page.extract(
+//          Runs AI on every call. const { posts } = await page.extract(
   "The top 3 stories on this page", z.object({